Keppel gets jobs for two more jack-up rigs

 Tan Leong Peng, Managing Director (New Builds) of Keppel O&M, commented: “We are pleased to receive a repeat contract from ADES for the charter of another two of our jack-up rigs.
 These high-performance rigs have been operating successfully in Mexico and can be easily mobilised to work in Saudi Arabia.
 They are equipped with our AssetCare digitalisation solution which increases the efficiency, safety and operability of the rigs.”

 These five-year charter agreements, expected to begin in the first half of 2023, are projected to generate a total revenue of about $155 million for Keppel O&M, which includes modification works to prepare the rigs for deployment.
-The company highlighted that these are the fifth and sixth bareboat charters secured this year, “pointing to the continued demand for more high-quality drilling rigs of Keppel’s proven KFELS B Class design.”
+The company highlights that these are the fifth and sixth bareboat charters secured this year, “pointing to the continued demand for more high-quality drilling rigs of Keppel’s proven KFELS B Class design.”

 “All of our KFELS B Class legacy jack-up rigs have secured bareboat charters or are on contract, which reflects the value our rigs bring to rig operators and increases their marketability for sale to potential buyers and investors.
 Utilisation rates across both the jack-up and floater segments have continued to trend upwards and we are confident our versatile and robust legacy rigs will be in demand across a variety of markets,” concluded Peng.